 As music is a practical subject, assessment may be done by focussing on a small group at a time on certain tasks or skills, observing the children, discussing their work or self/group/teacher evaluation against criteria from the National Curriculum programmes of study and end of year expectations.
-The learning challenges used, to plan and teach music, ensure that children are accessing work at age related expectations, with regular opportunities to be challenged through higher-level objectives.
+The progression grid provided by the subject leader ensures children are accessing work at age related expectations, with regular opportunities to be challenged through higher-level objectives.
 Children are assessed according to age related expectations in line with curriculum requirements.
 This is done in line with the school assessment calendar.
 This information is recorded and monitored by the co-ordinator.

-Many of the songs have been chosen by our suggestions of the children.
+Many of the songs have been chosen or suggested by the children.
 Our school values are so important to us at Towngate.
 Why not have a listen to these songs that reflect the meaning of our values?
 Listen carefully to the lyrics and see if you can understand how the songs link to our values.
 Happy listening.

 Bruno Mars - Count on me.

 Emeli Sande - Wonder